 Carols at the Royal Albert Hall

-17 – 24 December 2022
+16 – 24 December

 If you’re looking for a hearty Christmas singalong in one of London’s most spectacular venues, look no further.
 Over the years, Carols at the Royal Albert Hall has come to be known as one of the most festive tickets in town, and with good reason.
-Presented by Greg Beardsell, this year the Royal Philharmonic Orchestra, the Royal Choral Society and the British Imperial Military Band will be on hand to perform some of our best-loved carols.
-Come to sing along with the 5,000-strong audience and experience a taste of pure Christmas magic.

 Kensington Gore, South Kensington, London SW7 2AP